Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

 - Regional / National.
 While globe-straddling flights have garnered a lot of attention (e.g., Qantas Airways’ launch of the first nonstop flight between Australia and London in 2018), most flights do not cross international boundaries, and an even higher proportion (about 80 percent) stay within the same region.
 At this scale, the network of airports helps tie together nations and regions.
 For instance, the dense intra-regional network of flights through the nearly 300 airports with commercial services in Southeast Asia lace together the economies of the Association of Southeast Asian Nations (ASEAN).

 - Local.
 Airports, especially large ones, are defining features of the communities in which they are set.
-A large airport generates thousands of jobs directly and thousands more via forward and backward linkages.
-For Amsterdam’s Schiphol Airport, it was estimated that 65,000 people were employed at the airport itself in 2013 and that for every person employed directly, about one and a half more were employed in the Greater Amsterdam Area by firms connected to the airport.
-These connections took the form of forward linkages (i.e. businesses for which the airport is a supplier such as local tourist attractions and logistics facilities) and backward linkages (i.e. businesses for which the airport is a customer such as fuel suppliers and construction firms).
+A large airport generates thousands of jobs directly and more via forward and backward linkages.
+For Amsterdam’s Schiphol Airport, it was estimated that 65,000 people were employed at the airport in 2013.
+For every person employed directly, about one and a half more were employed in the Greater Amsterdam Area by firms connected to the airport.
+These connections took the form of forward linkages (i.e. businesses for which the airport is a supplier, such as local tourist attractions and logistics facilities) and backward linkages (i.e. businesses for which the airport is a customer, such as fuel suppliers and construction firms).
 Airports are not just features of a community’s economic geography, however.
 An airport the size of Schiphol is a critically important source of noise pollution and other local environmental effects, a large consumer of land, and a signature piece of the built environment.
 Indeed, the newest airport terminals feature striking roofs and are impressive architectural achievements.

 The global, regional, and local character of airports cannot be separated.
-For instance, the large corporate headquarters have a pronounced tendency to cluster in cities with good international air accessibility.
-There is a strong correlation, for instance, between the number of headquarters and the number of airline passengers in US metropolitan areas.
-The success of cities such as Dallas (including airport-adjacent suburbs like Irving) in attracting headquarters from other, smaller cities substantiates this finding.
-There is evidence that air accessibility is also a catalyst for jobs in logistics, knowledge-intensive information economy industries, and high order producer services (e.g., top advertising agencies).
+For instance, large corporate headquarters have a pronounced tendency to cluster in cities with good international air accessibility.
+For instance, there is a strong correlation between the number of headquarters and the number of airline passengers in US metropolitan areas.
+The success of cities such as Dallas (including airport-adjacent suburbs like Irving) in attracting headquarters from other, smaller cities illustrates this idea.
+There is evidence that air accessibility is also a catalyst for jobs in logistics, knowledge-intensive information economy industries, and high-order producer services (e.g., top advertising agencies).
 The relationship between jobs and air accessibility works in both directions, but it appears that the second direction (i.e. accessibility catalyzing jobs) is stronger.

-Similarly, the negative externalities associated with aviation, especially noise and air pollution, are locally concentrated around airports but stem from flights whose very purpose is to transcend the local scale.
-A 2015 study estimated that aviation emissions globally cause 16,000 premature deaths (mainly due to particulate matter emissions) and that almost a third of those deaths are concentrated within 20 kilometers of a commercial airport.
+Similarly, the negative externalities associated with aviation, especially noise and air pollution, are locally concentrated around airports but stem from flights whose purpose is to transcend the local scale.
+A 2015 study estimated that aviation emissions globally cause 16,000 premature deaths (mainly due to particulate matter emissions).
+Almost a third of those deaths are concentrated within 20 kilometers of a commercial airport.
 The brunt of noise falls even more heavily on the local vicinity of airports.
 At London’s Heathrow Airport, for instance, tests found that the noise level beneath the flight path of a departing Airbus A350-1000 (a 330-seat airplane) dropped below 85 decibels (about the same volume as a garbage disposal truck) approximately 6 kilometers from the beginning of the takeoff roll.
-The Airbus A350 designed for intercontinental flights (e.g., it was used on sectors such as Hong Kong-Madrid and Houston-Doha in mid-2019), but its noise footprint is small and focused on airports and their environs.
+The Airbus A350 was designed for intercontinental flights (e.g., it was used in sectors such as Hong Kong-Madrid and Houston-Doha in mid-2019), but its noise footprint is small and focused on airports and their environs.

 The articulation of airports across several scales exacerbates the potential for significant conflict between those who benefit most from aviation and those who bear the costs.
 One of the most frequent causes of conflict is the siting of airports.